josiahcoad/ActionRecognition/README.md

 # ActionRecognition
 Action recognition semester project for Advanced Topics in Deep Learning: CSCE 689

+The goal is a binary classifier to predict if a person is shouting.

 ### How to run demo

 - `>>> cd demo`